Menithal/Mals-Blender-VRM0-Utility/README.md

 # Change Log
+### Version 0.0.4
+- Spring Bone Colliders now bind onto existing Spring bones (when created)
+- Adjusted scale of Sprinbone colliders

 ### Version 0.0.2
 - Fixed Issues with Thumbs matching a misunderstood VRM reference.
-Thumbs now correct use the 45 X-Z Rule.
+Thumbs now correctly use the 45 degree X-Z Rule.

 ### Version 0.0.1
 - Initial Version with majority of the features